-Most proposed facilities, of course, fall somewhere in the middle range between these hypothetical extremes.
-Thus, EFSEC's "need and consistency" analysis is a delicate and difficult task in practice, made more difficult yet by the need to consider both objective and subjective criteria in evaluating "the broad interests of the public."
+task in practice, made more difficult yet by the need to consider both objective and subjective criteria in evaluating "the broad interests of the public."

 The balancing of the state's need for energy at a reasonable cost and the need to minimize environmental impacts need not be a strict cost accounting.
-However, inherent in this balancing process is the expectation that, unless an applicant can demonstrate a commitment to provide energy at a reasonable cost that will either directly or indirectly benefit consumers, a determination of net benefit will include consideration of whether the applicant will: (1) procure preferred energy resources; (2) further minimize the facility's impacts to the environment; and/or (3) provide offsets that further mitigate impacts of the facility on the environment and citizens.
+However, inherent in this balancing process is the expectation that an applicant can demonstrate a commitment to provide energy at a reasonable cost that will either directly or indirectly benefit consumers.
+Therefore, a determination of net benefit will include consideration of whether an applicant will: (1) procure preferred energy resources; (2) minimize the facility's impacts to the environment; and/or (3) provide offsets that mitigate impacts of the facility on the environment and citizens.